11/4-colorability of subcubic triangle-free graphs: Adjacent vertices of degree two

 Let us first consider the case that $u_1u_j\not\in E(F)$, and thus $F\neq G'$.
 Since $G'$ is $2$-edge-connected, Observation~\ref{obs-ncnail} implies $F$ has two nailed vertices, and by (a0), the underlying graph of $F$ is $C_5$ or \kk.
 By Lemma~\ref{lemma-nok4}, it cannot be \kk, and thus $F$ is a $5$-cycle with two nailed vertices.
 Moreover, since $G$ is critical, $F$ is not an induced sub-e-graph of $G$, and thus $u_{5-j}\in V(F)$, as required.

 Suppose now for a contradiction that $u_1u_j\in E(F)$.
+If $u_1u_j\in E(G)$, then $u_1$ and $u_j$ are nailed vertices of $F$, and by (a0), the underlying graph of $F$ is $C_5$ or $\kk$.
+The latter is not possible by Lemma~\ref{lemma-nok4}.
+In the former case, no vertices of $F$ other than $u_1$ and $u_j$ can be nailed, and thus Observation~\ref{obs-ncnail} implies that $G'=F$.
+Note that two vertices of $F$ have degree two in $G$, and thus by Lemma~\ref{lemma-2deg2}, $G-V(C)$ contains a path of length three with ends in $\{u_1,u_2,u_3\}$ and remaining vertices of degree two in $G$, and $F$ consists of this path and a path of length two induced by $\{u_1,u_2,u_3\}$.
+Therefore, $G$ is one of the e-graphs depicted in Figure~\ref{fig-canaddedge}.
+These graphs are $11/4$-colorable, which is a contradiction.
+Therefore, $u_1u_j\not\in E(G)$.

 If $u_{5-j}\in V(F)$, then since at most two vertices of $F$ are nailed, Observation~\ref{obs-ncnail} and Corollary~\ref{cor-3conn} imply that either $F=G'$ or $G'$ is obtained from $F$ by adding a path of at most two vertices of degree two between the nailed vertices of $F$.
 By a computer-assisted enumeration, we verified that for every e-graph in $\CC_0$, performing this transformation to obtain $G'$, deleting the edge $u_1u_j$ and adding $C$ to obtain $G$ results in an e-graph that either is not critical or belongs to $\CC_0$.
 Since $G\not\in \CC_0$ is critical, it follows that $u_{5-j}\not\in V(F)$.

 In particular, $F\neq G'$.
 Since $G'$ is $2$-edge-connected, Observation~\ref{obs-ncnail} implies $F$ contains two nailed vertices, and by (a0), the underlying graph of $F$ is $C_5$ or \kk.
 If $u_1$ and $u_j$ were the nailed vertices of $F$, then the partition $\{V(F)\setminus\{u_1,u_j\}, (V(G)\setminus V(F))\cup\{u_1,u_j\}\}$ of $V(G)$ would contradict Corollary~\ref{cor-3conn}.
 Consequently, $\max(\deg_F(u_1),\deg_F(u_j))=3$, and in particular the underlying graph of $F$ is \kk.